-Uber’s recent scandal showed how only focusing on performance can damage the reputation of a company.
+Uber’s scandal in 2017 showed how only focusing on performance can damage the reputation of a company.
 For those not familiar with the full story, Uber’s management team sacrificed the basic values of integrity and respect in a drive for short-term profits based on performance.
 Sure, you want to be profitable as a business, but profitability is not only about meeting performance targets.
 Profitability, more than anything else, is driven by motivation.
 To achieve great success you need to nurture extraordinary performance.

 If you don’t respect the needs of the person behind the employee number or role, you’re impacting performance negatively.
-Partly by the decline in productivity as a result of the unethical behaviour, mostly as a result of the high, and expensive, staff turnover.
+Partly by the decline in productivity as a result of unethical behaviour, mostly as a result of the high, and expensive, staff turnover.

 For extraordinary performance, you need highly motivated employees.